Skip to article frontmatterSkip to article content

 7. Your destination (the fine-tuned model, saved and ready to use)

 Each step matters.
-Skip one and you’re stranded on the side of the road with a confused transformer.
+Skip one and you’re stranded on the side of the road with a confused transformer and a mixed up metaphor.

 import torch